juanjoDiaz/serverless-plugin-warmup/README.md

           - Ref: AWS::AccountId
           - function:${self:service}-${opt:stage, self:provider.stage}-*
 ```
-If using pre-warm, the deployment user also needs a similar policy so it can run the WarmUp lambda.
+If using pre-warm, the deployment user also needs a similar policy so it can run the warmer lambda.

 ## On the function side

-Lambdas invoked by WarmUp will have the event source `serverless-plugin-warmup` (unless otherwise specified using the `payload` option):
+When invoked by WarmUp, your lambdas will have the event source `serverless-plugin-warmup` (unless otherwise specified using the `payload` option):

 ```json
 {